 But when it comes to doing her own thing, making her own creative and entrepreneurial dreams happen, she procrastinates with the best of them.

-It drives her crazy, and it drives me a bit crazy too, watching all that goodness and beauty she wants to offer come to nothing.
+It drives her crazy, and it drives me a bit crazy too, watching all that goodness she wants to offer come to nothing.
 Over and over again, delaying and postponing and procrastinating until whatever plan she had has gone dry.